Andrew McCutchen Player Props: Pirates vs. Mets

-Andrew McCutchen -- with a slugging percentage of .289 in his past 10 games (including no home runs) -- will be in action for the Pittsburgh Pirates versus the New York Mets, with Carlos Carrasco on the hill, on August 14 at 7:10 PM ET.
+Andrew McCutchen -- with a slugging percentage of .289 in his past 10 games (including zero homers) -- will be in action for the Pittsburgh Pirates against the New York Mets, with David Peterson on the mound, on August 15 at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Reds.
+In his previous game he had a hitless performance (0-for-4) against the Reds.

 Andrew McCutchen Game Info & Props vs. the Mets